microsoft/Dynamics-365-FastTrack-Implementation-Assets/Commerce/BetterTogether/B2BSalesExperience.md

 # Scenario details

-The Chief Revenue officer (CRO) wants to increase B2B propects to customers.
+The Chief Revenue officer (CRO) wants to increase B2B propects to customers by building stronger relationship with their customer and personalize the customer buying journey.

-Their hypothesis is that prospects need more help before become business partner(customer)

 They decide to tackle this challenge with 2 initiatives:

+-   Implementing Dynamics sales to accelerate their sales
--   Implementing Microsoft Teams chat in Dynamics Sales
+-   Implementing Microsoft Teams chat in Dynamics Sales to collaborate
--   Using Viva Sales in Dynamics Sales to help with next steps
+-   Using Viva Sales in Dynamics Sales/team for deeper customer engagement and increased seller productivity

 With personal help from Sales representative and collaboration, they are able to see more customer from B2B E-commerce site .